Give2Peer/g2p-server-symfony/features/README.md

 - picturing items, as the picture upload is done in a separate request
 - many more things in the future, hopefully

-The `test_bug` feature is to expose [an inconsistency](https://github.com/Behat/Behat/issues/726) in our feature runner.
-This is not related directly to _give2peer_, yet the test will be kept until a fix is pulled.

 Tips
 ----